nextflow-io/nextflow/docs/executor.md

 ## GA4GH TES

 :::{warning}
 This is an experimental feature and it may change in future releases.
-It requires Nextflow version 0.31.0 or later.
 :::

 The [Task Execution Schema](https://github.com/ga4gh/task-execution-schemas) (TES) project